New Zealand Diploma in Music (Level 5)

 Be at least 17 years of age

-All applicants must attend an audition to demonstrate instrumental or vocal proficiency
+All applicants are required to attend an audition to demonstrate their instrumental or vocal proficiency

 Industry icon